interjs/inter/README.md

 # You rarely touch in the *DOM*

-Almost every dom manipulation in an Inter app are handled by Inter, you  must just focus in your application logic, this way your code base will be:
+Almost every dom manipulation in an Inter app are handled by Inter, you  must just focus in your application logic, this way your code base will be: **simpler** and **more maintainable**

-* Simpler.
-* Intuitive.
-* Maintainable.

 # Reactivity